-(2) These measures will be calculated for members aged up to 19 years old.
+(1) These measures will be calculated for members aged up to 19 years old.

-(3) The EPSDT Participation rate is the percent of all children and adolescents younger than 21 years who were due for at least one EPSDT visit, depending on their age and the state's EPSDT Periodicity Schedule, and had a visit during the contract year.
+(2) The EPSDT Participation rate is the percent of all children and adolescents younger than 21 years who were due for at least one EPSDT visit, depending on their age and the state's EPSDT Periodicity Schedule, and had a visit during the contract year.

-(4) EPSDT Dental Participation Standards are based on the CMS-established goal that states improve their rates of children ages one through 20 enrolled in Medicaid or CHIP who received any preventive dental service by 10 percentage points over a five-year period.
+(3) EPSDT Dental Participation Standards are based on the CMS-established goal that states improve their rates of children ages one through 20 enrolled in Medicaid or CHIP who received any preventive dental service by 10 percentage points over a five-year period.

-(5) AHCCCS will continue to measure and report results of these individual antigens; however, a Contractor may not be held accountable for specific Performance Standards unless AHCCCS determines that completion of a specific antigen or antigens is affecting overall completion of the childhood immunization series.
+(4) AHCCCS will continue to measure and report results of these individual antigens; however, a Contractor may not be held accountable for specific Performance Standards unless AHCCCS determines that completion of a specific antigen or antigens is affecting overall completion of the childhood immunization series.

-Contractor Performance is evaluated annually on the AHCCCS-reported rate for each measure.
-Rates by Contractor for each measure will be compared with the MPS specified in the contract in effective during the measurement period.
+Contractor Performance is evaluated annually using the AHCCCS-reported rate for each measure.
+AHCCCS rates are considered the official measurement for each Performance Measure.
+AHCCCS calculated rates by Contractor for each measure will be compared with the MPS specified in the contract effective during the measurement period.
 For instance, Performance Standards in the CYE 2015 contract apply to results calculated by AHCCCS for the CYE 2015 measurement period.
 AHCCCS will utilize methodologies that are reflective of the requirements for the measurement period.
 For instance, CYE 2014 performance measure data will be based on the published 2014 CMS Core Sets and 2014 HEDIS technical specifications.
+Contractors are responsible for monitoring and reporting to AHCCCS CQM the status of, and any discrepancies identified in encounters received by AHCCCS including paid, denied and pended for purposes of Performance Measure monitoring prior to the AHCCCS Performance Measure rate calculations being conducted.